Llaugo/SpaceGame/README.md

-# SpaceGame (Working title)
+# Satellite Forge

 Introduction
-A game project for the summer 2023.
+A game project started in the summer 2023.
 The idea of the game is to build and develop your own space station / satellite.
-Utilizing your own ground station you can gather resources, initiate research and build satellite parts to launch to space.
-The programming is done in python (3.11) and with pygame as a GUI.
+Utilizing your ground station you can gather resources, initiate research and build satellite parts to launch to space.
+The programming is done in python (3.11) with pygame as a GUI.

 Purpose
 The purpose of this project is to have fun programming and playing.
 Other motivation is also to gather skills and knowledge on basic programming customs and libraries.
 I also figured this would be a good exercise on making a larger uniform project from start to finish.
 Getting rehearsal on setting up a project and possibly publishing too.